UniversalDependencies/docs/workgroups/core.md

 Therefore, durational temporal adjuncts have to be stated as an exception and the argument/adjunct distinction cannot be avoided in this case.

+Many two-argument verbs in Czech specify the second argument as a bare noun phrase in a case other than accusative.
+Whether these arguments are core arguments is a point of disagreement among different authors.
+The current (UD 2.1) approach in UD for Czech and several similar Indo-European languages is to analyze them as core.

+Some of the verbs resemble prototypical transitive verbs in that their arguments have the roles of agent and patient.
+For instance, the verb _pomoci_ “to help” takes a dative argument:

+* _Zuzka pomohla Martinovi s domácím úkolem._ “Zuzka helped Martin with his homework.”

+The clause can be passivized.
+However, the dative argument is not promoted by the passivization to the subject relation.
+It stays in dative and the verb does not cross-reference its person, number or gender.
+Instead, verbal morphology switches to the default singular neuter agreement with unexpressed subject.
+This suggests that the dative argument is less core-like (if at all) than a standard accusative object.

+* _Martinovi bylo pomoženo s domácím úkolem._ “Martin was helped with his homework.” _(*Martin byl pomožen s domácím úkolem.)_

 ## Can Adjectives Have Core Arguments?